Thesis (typeface)

 Thesis is a large typeface family designed by Luc(as) de Groot.
 The typefaces were designed between 1994 and 1999 to provide a modern humanist family.
 Each typeface is available in a variety of weights as well as in italic.
-Originally released by FontFont, it is now sold by de Groot through his imprint LucasFonts.
+Originally released by FontFont in 1994, it has been sold by de Groot through his imprint LucasFonts since 2000.

 Thesis fonts have become popular and can be seen in various publications or logotypes.

 To create a varied range of fonts of different thicknesses and levels of condensation, Thesis was developed using multiple master technology, in which weights were created by 'averaging' and extending the trend between a thick and thin design to create a smooth, continuous trend in styles from thin to very bold.
 The fonts also include a large number of stylistic alternate characters.